The Royal Horticultural Society (RHS) Campaign for School Gardening has four aims and objectives:

 - To show how gardening can contribute to a sustainable environment.

 The overarching aim is to raise the profile of gardens as a natural, sustainable resource which has the capacity to offer curricular, social and emotional benefits to pupils.
 In addition, the school will receive a School Gardening Award and resources to improve the school grounds.

-As part of our campaign, we have introduced a Gardening Club which meets every Wednesday after school.
+As part of our campaign, we have introduced a Gardening Club during Enrichment activities each Friday afternoon.
 The Club has proved very popular and our children have already made a difference to the School Grounds.
 Take a look at some photographs of the start of our Gardening Club journey and keep a look out for further photographs showing how the journey is progressing.